How to Start an LLC in CT

 Once you have your business name and your registered agent’s information, you can move on to the paperwork that forms your LLC: the Certificate of Organization.
 You can fill it out by paper and send it in the mail or submit it online.
 Before you get started, make sure you have the following information handy:

-How long does it take to get an LLC approved in CT?
+How long does it take to get an LLC approved in Connecticut?

 If you send your Certificate of Organization to the Connecticut Secretary of State by mail, you can expect it to take around 7-10 business days, not counting mail time.
 If you file online, it’ll only take 2-3 business days.
 You can also pay an extra $50 for expedited service and have your LLC approved in 24 hours.